 For the last couple of years, the U1 team has been using generative research to inform complex customer design solutions.
 It has resulted in some great experiences and projects that I want to share in this article.
 Before we plunge into the detail, here’s an overview:

-- Generative research “pulls” product and service inspiration from your audience, increasing likelihood they will meet a true need and be successful
+- Generative research “pulls” product and service inspiration from your audience, increasing the likelihood they will meet a true need and be successful

 - Digging into motivations, behaviours and attitudes in your research can help you to reach a deeper understanding of your customers